-It’s one of my favorite times of the year…Berry season!
+It’s berry season!
 AKA the only time you should eat berries – in moderation, of course.
-So, to celebrate all the season has to offer, I came up with a tasty pancake recipe to add to your summer brunch table.
+So, to celebrate all the season has to offer, here’s a tasty pancake recipe to add to your summer brunch table.
+It is a delicious dr gundry breakfast that is sure to please.

-You see, even when abiding by the rules of a healthy diet, like that outlined in The Plant Paradox, you deserve something sweet, decadent, and a little over the top.
+Even when abiding by the rules of a healthy diet, you deserve something sweet, decadent, and a little over the top.

 Furthermore, blueberries are tiny polyphenol powerhouses.
 Turns out, they have one of the highest antioxidant concentrations of any commonly consumed fruit or vegetable.1 Among the many benefits of antioxidants is their ability to help fight free radical damage – that’s the kind of cellular damage responsible for many of the visible signs of aging.

-Finally, they’re great for your heart.
-One recent study shows blueberries were able to help lower blood pressure.3 This could mean a great deal of good for those dealing with heart health concerns.
+They’re also great for your heart.
+One recent study shows blueberries were able to help support a healthy blood pressure.3 This could mean a great deal of good for those dealing with heart health concerns.

 Just remember – fruit is nature’s candy, so enjoy it… in moderation.

-So now that we’ve covered some of the reasons blueberries are so good for you – let’s get baking the delicious…
+So now that we’ve covered some of the reasons blueberries are so good for you – let’s talk about a few more of the powerhouse ingredients in this decadent breakfast treat.

-Now, since this treat is Plant Paradox-friendly, there are a couple of differences between this fluffy flapjack and the kind you’d find at IHOP.
-First off, I ditched that nasty wheat flour.
+Now, there are a couple of differences between this fluffy flapjack and the kind you’d find at IHOP.
+First off, this recipe doesnt contain that nasty wheat flour.

 Now, if for some reason you’re not into blueberries, you can simply take them out – your pancake will still taste great, thanks to the delicious mix of lemon, vanilla, and coconut.

-Ooh, one more thing and then we’ll get baking, I promise.
-You’re not going to dirty your kitchen making this breakfast treat because you only use 2 dishes to – the blender and a pie tin.
+Lastly, you’re not going to dirty your kitchen making this breakfast treat because you only use 2 dishes – the blender and a pie tin.

 - 2 large omega-3 eggs